Illogicalll/sctui/DEV_DIARY.md

             .split(chunks[1]);
 ```

-Then I rendered the tabs up top and a table below.
+Then I rendered the sub-tabs up top and a table below.

 ![Subtabs and Table on the Library Tab](/media/ui_2.png)